Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/publish-handle-event.md

 snippet: EventWithInterface

-### Via Message Conventions
+### Via message conventions

-The following message:
+Consider the following message:

 snippet: EventWithConvention

-can be declared as an event using the following convention:
+This can be declared as an event using the following convention:

 snippet: DefiningEventsAs